io0/io0.github.io/src/markdown/Boyden meta.md

 > You can teach problem-solving

-Ed Boyden has taught for many years, only with this recent course he believes he's found a way to teach problem-solving.
-The students presented midterm projects recently and he felt **every project was worth pursuing.**
+Ed teaches Principles of Neuroengineering [(MAS.881J)](https://cbmm.mit.edu/education/courses/principles-neuroengineering) to grad students at MIT.
+After many years, the most recent edition of the course has nailed how to teach problem-solving.
+The students presented midterm projects recently and **every project was worth pursuing**.

 - The course teaches students to be skeptical in the right way
 - There are exercises at the beginning